flavianoM/Network-Groupoids/README.md

 The data structure in the file containing the network must be formatted as an adjacency matrix A_ij with 3 admissibile values: A_ij = -1,0,1.

-In output, the program prints at screen the node ID and its "color ID".
+At output, the program prints at screen the node ID and its "color ID".
 Nodes with same color belong to the same balanced partition.